ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-most unfavor­
-able conditions so far as real man­
 hood is concerned, but he is unwill­
 ing to advocate what he has to accept
 aa the policy of his race We take